Akirapearl/jekyll_blog/_posts/2024-07-22-Day-6-Getting-Deep.markdown

 On my own approach, the idea was to pass a boolean value to the greet function, thus choosing if said piece of code would go over one part of the flux control or the other.

-Lastly, I went curious about how should I structure my projects moving on.Having proper documented code will save time, effort, and the will to start over since I would not understand my own code (joke. but it happens to a lot of devs, been there already).

-#### 21/07/2024
+#### 21/07/2024 - Day 7

 Started to follow up the below shown exercise.
 The code can be seen [here](https://github.com/Akirapearl/LearningGo/tree/main/2024/exercises/JSON_parser).:

 ```
    Exercise: Simple Contact List

-       Task: Create a program that allows the user to add and manage contacts.
+       Task: Create a program that allows the user to view and manage (add/delete) contacts.
 	     Each contact should have a name and a phone number.
        Use a map to store the contacts, where the key is the contact's name
        and the value is the phone number.
 ```